PrabhatYadav-27/monorepo-githubaction-ci-next-app/README.md

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities
 This Turborepo has some additional tools already setup for you:
 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

+### CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+#### Development Deployment
+A GitHub Action workflow automatically deploys to the development environment when code is pushed to the `main` branch:

+- Workflow: `.github/workflows/deploy-dev.yml`
+- Trigger: Push to `main` branch
+- Process:
+  1. Connects to development server via SSH
+  2. Pulls latest code from the `main` branch
+  3. Installs dependencies with pnpm
+  4. Builds the application
+  5. Restarts services using PM2 (web-server, http-server, ws-server)

+#### Production Deployment
+A separate workflow handles production deployments when code is pushed to the `production` branch:

+- Workflow: `.github/workflows/deploy-prod.yml`
+- Trigger: Push to `production` branch
+- Process:
+  1. Connects to production server via SSH
+  2. Pulls latest code from the `production` branch
+  3. Installs dependencies with pnpm
+  4. Builds the application
+  5. Restarts services using PM2 (web-server, http-server, ws-server)

+> **Note:** Both workflows require SSH keys and known hosts configured as GitHub repository secrets.

 ### Build
 To build all apps and packages, run the following command:
 ```
 cd my-turborepo
 pnpm build
 ```

 ### Develop
 To develop all apps and packages, run the following command:
 ```
 cd my-turborepo
 pnpm dev
 ```

 ### Remote Caching
 > [!TIP]
 > Vercel Remote Cache is free for all plans.
 Get started today at [vercel.com](https://vercel.com/signup?/signup?utm_source=remote-cache-sdk&utm_campaign=free_remote_cache).